gtfierro/conix-network-filter/README.md

 The `netview` daemon produces curated streams of packets on a desired topic.
 The curated packets are determined by a mixture of WAVE permissions (coming soon) and simple JSON-based filters (implemented).

 You will need one `netview` daemon per curated stream.
-No need for sudo
+The `--topic,-t` flag to `netview` gives the MQTT topic on which the curated stream will be publish.
+No need for sudo.

 ```
-./conix netview -b tcp://localhost:1883
+./conix netview -b tcp://localhost:1883 -t curated/nossh
 ```

 ### Registering Filters